Pattiann Rogers

 Pattiann Rogers (born 1940) is an American poet, and a recipient of the Lannan Literary Award for Poetry.
 In 2018, she was awarded a special John Burroughs Medal for Lifetime Achievement in Nature Poetry.

 Life

-Pattiann Rogers is an American poet living in Colorado with her husband and has two sons and three grandsons.
+Pattiann Rogers is an American poet who lives in Colorado with her husband and has two sons and three grandsons.
 She was born in Joplin, Missouri, and graduated Phi Beta Kappa with a bachelor's degree from the University of Missouri in 1961.
 She received a Master of Arts degree from the University of Houston in 1981.

-She taught as a visiting writer at the University of Texas, the University of Montana, and at Washington University in St. Louis.
-She was the Ferrol Sams Distinguished Writer-in-Residence at Mercer University and was on the faculty of the low residency MFA Program in Creative Writing at Pacific University.
+She taught as a visiting writer at the University of Texas at Austin, the University of Montana, and at Washington University in St. Louis.
+In 2002, she was the Ferrol Sams Distinguished Writer-in-Residence at Mercer University and was on the faculty of the low residency MFA Program in Creative Writing at Pacific University.
 She was associate professor, and taught in the MFA Creative Writing Program during the spring semesters, 1993 to 1997, at the University of Arkansas.